Bachelor’s Programme Spatial Planning

 The bachelor's programme in Urban and Regional Planning at TU Wien is the only one of its kind in Austria.

-the study on various professional activities.
-Room planners work mostly in complex, interdisciplinary contexts.
-The fields of work of spatial planning can be found for example:
+Spatial planners mostly work in complex, interdisciplinary contexts.
+The fields of work of spatial planning can be found, for example

-» in the regional or municipal Development planning in urban and rural areas,
+- in regional or municipal development planning in urban and rural areas,

-» in urban planning, urban redevelopment and renewal,
+- in urban development, urban redevelopment and urban renewal,

-» in the location analysis and valuation, in the real estate industry and project development.
+- in location analysis and evaluation, in real estate management and project development,

 Courses in spatial planning take place at the Faculty of Architecture and Planning of TU Wien and specifically at the following institutes: